mbilbille/chrome-mailcheck/README.md

 #mailcheck extension for Chrome

-Chrome extension to suggests a right domain when your users misspell it in an email address.
+Chrome extension to suggest a right domain when you misspell it in an email address.

 ##What does it do?